wyres/mynewt-generic-app/app-core/README.md

 which will be called at the appropriate points to collect their data ready for UL.

 The 'app-core' package governs the central execution, with 5 specific phases:
-- phase 1 : init and startup
+- phase 1a : init and startup
 This initialisation phase, using the mynewt sysinit mechanisme, to allow the 'modules' to be initialised based on their pkg.yml sysinit values, and to register with the app-core system as both modules to be executed and as the destination of DL actions.
 Registeration of a module essentially consists of it indicating the set of functions that implement the API required.
 Once sysinit has finished, app-core state machine enters the 'startup' state, which activates the console for a specific period of time for config AT commands.
-Once expired, the SM goes to the 1st collection cycle state.
+Once expired, the SM goes to the JOIN attempt phase.
+- phase 1b: JOIN attempt / retries.
+The appcore asks the lorawan api to JOIN the network.
+If the join attempt fails, then either the code goes into STOCK mode (if it has NEVER joined) , or into a sleep for X minutes before retrying the JOIN.
+If the JOIN is sucessful then stock mode is disabled, and transition to the 1st collection cycle state 2a.
+- phase 1c : STOCK mode
+This consists of deep sleep until manually reset and is intended for devices held in stock.
 - phase 2a : data collection from modules that must be executed in 'serial' mode ie when no other module is also executing.
 This lets a module be sure its use of hardware specific elements is not in competition with other modules.
 The execution time each module requires is returned from its start() method, although a module can indicate an earlier termination at any time.